Azure/azure-quickstart-templates/101-vm-simpleWinServer/GettingStarted-WinServer-VM.md

 ## Deployment

-There are a few ways to deploy your template.
+There are a few ways to deploy this template.
 You can use [PowerShell](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy), [Azure CLI](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy-cli), [Azure Portal](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy-portal) or your favorite SDK.

-For this task, we going to deploy using Visual Code and the portal and a little surprise for you at the end. :D

-For Azure CLI I choose to use the Visual Code with Azure CLI extensions, if you like, you can find more information [here](https://code.visualstudio.com/docs/azure/extensions).
+For Azure CLI I'm using the Visual Code with Azure CLI extensions, if you like, you can find more information [here](https://code.visualstudio.com/docs/azure/extensions).
 But bare in mind that you don't need to use the Visual Code, you can stick with the old good always present **Command Line** on Windows or any **bash terminal**.

 ### Using Azure CLI with Visual Code

-type on the terminal windows: **az login**
+type on the terminal window: **az login**

 ![Screen](./images/azlogin.png)

-You will be redirected to the Azure Portal where you can use your credentials to login into.
+You will be redirected to the Azure Portal where you can insert your credentials and log in.

-After login, you have your credentials.
+After logged in, you will see your credentials on the terminal.

-In order to set the right subscription, you can use the following command:
+To set the right subscription, type following command:

 #### az account set --subscription "your subscription id"